Lautaro-Silva/FEH-Database/README.md

 # Fire Emblem Heroes Database

-A comprehensive PostgreSQL database for tracking Fire Emblem Heroes game data with complete relationships between heroes, skills, weapons, and their effects.
-Designed to be useful for both players and developers.
+This is a personal proyect to learn and experiment how to use SQL and build databases.
+My idea is to create a PostgreSQL database for tracking Fire Emblem Heroes game data with comprehensive relationships between heroes, skills, weapons, and their effects.
+My aim is to create something that could be usefull to the community and is used by others.

 ## Features